-- Reducing energy use and associated CO2 emissions - Energy efficiency measures related to design, fabric, service systems and controls - o Low carbon and zero carbon technologies - Encouraging water efficiency by reducing, recycling and reusing water. - Minimising construction waste - Deploying materials with low environmental impacts - Enhancing biodiversity

-For the construction client to measure the success of these measures, specific standards relating to energy consumption, CO2 emissions, water use and waste generation, are also suggested.
+- Reducing energy use and associated CO2 emission - Energy efficiency measures related to design, fabric, service systems and controls - Low carbon and zero carbon technologies - Encouraging water efficiency by reducing, recycling and reusing water. - Minimising construction waste - Deploying materials with low environmental impacts - Enhancing biodiversity - For the construction client to measure the success of these measures, specific standards relating to energy consumption, CO2 emission, water use and waste generation, are also suggested.

-4.1 Reducing energy use and CO2 emissions
+4.1 Reducing energy use and CO2 emission

-The key first step for any sustainable construction is to employ strategies to reduce the operational energy use and associated CO2 emissions.
+The key first step for any sustainable construction is to employ strategies to reduce the operational energy use and associated $\mathrm{CO}2$ emission.
 This involves deploying energy efficiency measures to reduce the demand for energy; and supplying this reduced demand for energy by low carbon technologies and renewable energy systems (zero carbon technologies).